Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 About 30 minutes from El Rosario.
 Smaller crowds, beautiful forest, butterflies often roost lower (sometimes at eye level).
 The hike is similar distance but less steep.
 Horses are also available.

-Both sanctuaries are managed by the local indigenous (Mazahua and Otomi) communities, which means your visit directly supports the people who protect these forests year-round.
+Both sanctuaries are managed by the local indigenous (Mazahua and Otomi) communities.
+Your visit directly supports the people who protect these forests year-round.
+Tip your guide.

 The Altitude Reality Check

 Both sanctuaries sit above 10,000 feet (3,050 meters).
 For comparison, Denver is 5,280 feet.
 Cusco is 11,150 feet.
-If you have not acclimated, the altitude WILL affect you and your kids.
-Symptoms include shortness of breath, headache, nausea, fatigue, and slower walking pace.
+If you have not acclimated, the altitude WILL hit you and your kids.
+Headache, shortness of breath, nausea, fatigue, slow walking pace.

-If you live at sea level and you are doing the sanctuary as a day trip from CDMX (which itself is at 7,350 feet), you will feel the altitude immediately at the trailhead.
+If you live at sea level and you are doing the sanctuary as a day trip from CDMX (which itself is at 7,350 feet), you will feel it immediately at the trailhead.
+I felt it on day one in Mexico City three years ago and I still feel it every time I come back.
 Build in time.
-Walk slowly.
-Drink water constantly.
-If your kids complain of headache, turn back - it is not worth pushing.
+Walk slow.
+Drink water like it is your job.
+If your kid says their head hurts, turn back.
+It is not worth pushing.

 To minimize altitude impact:

-- Spend at least 2-3 days in CDMX before the trip to start acclimatizing
+- Spend at least 2-3 days in CDMX before the trip to start acclimating

 - Hydrate aggressively

-- Take horses up - the descent is the hard part on the lungs but easier on legs
+- Take horses up.
+The descent is the harder part on the lungs anyway.

-- Sleep at a lower-altitude town (like Angangueo or Zitacuaro) the night before instead of returning to CDMX same day
+- Sleep at a lower-altitude town (Angangueo or Zitacuaro) the night before instead of returning to CDMX same day

 Day Trip vs Overnight